Biol 15N Marine Biology » Winter 2020 » Exam 3

 An example of a keystone species is/are:

-B. turtles in the intertidal
+B. barnacles in the intertidal

-C. octopus in the lower intertidal
+C. turtles in the intertidal

 D. salmon in estuaries